Why are board games perfect activities for families?

 Option #5: Labyrinth

 Labyrinth is all about finding the quickest route through the maze.
 Each player must grab treasures and then escape, hopefully before everyone else does.
-This board game for families is for ages 7 and up and teaches the concepts of cause and effect as well as planning.
+This game is for ages 7 and up and teaches the concepts of cause and effect as well as planning.

 Option #6: Double Ditto